How to Create Your Own Presentation

 From the desk of Stu Harman, our support and coaching expert.
-In this article Stu explains how to create your own sequence of animations and images to produce personalized consultation presentations.
+In this article Stu explains how to create your own presentations using animations and images to produce personalized consultation presentations or templates.

-BiteFX provides seven animation groups in the Animation panel that are named according to occlusal topics; they are Open-Close, Guidance and Contacts, Effects of Bruxing, Interference and TMJ Effects, Effects on Molars, Treatments, and Neutral Zone.
-Each of the animation groups include a select number of animations related to that topic, comprising more than 70 animations in total at present.
-BiteFX also includes over 100 occlusally related clinical photographs and images in the Picture panel that can be used to show real world clinical examples of malocclusion and treatments.
+BiteFX provides twelve animation groups in the Animation panel that are named according to occlusal topics; they are Open-Close, Guidance and Contacts, Effects of Bruxing, Interference and TMJ Effects, Effects on Molars, Diagnostics, Treatments, Neutral Zone, Sleep Apnea, Condyar Issues, 3D Views of TMJ, and Muscluar Issues.
+Each of the animation groups include a select number of animations related to that topic, comprising more than 110 animations in total at present.
+BiteFX also includes over 100 occlusion related clinical photographs and images in the Picture panel that can be used to show actual clinical examples of malocclusion and treatments.

 Figure 1.
 Animation Panel

 Figure 2.
 Picture Panel

 The BiteFX control interface makes it easy to open the Animation or Picture panel to select the animation or image you want to show.
 However, even with experienced users, the simple act of opening a menu, selecting the item you wish to show and then playing or displaying the item may appear a bit tedious to your patient or audience.

 In addition, there may be presentations you make that you want to repeat again and again, such as when presenting generic occlusal concepts, for example “Importance of Occlusion”, or perhaps “TMJ Disorders” and so on.
 If you’re like me, I don’t want to manually select the same animations and images over and over if I can help it.